10 Levels for Body Movements with Functional Movement Training

 If you are not comfortable lying down on your back on the floor use props as shown in the next illustration.

-You have completed the downward journey of the 10 heights for body movements but that is only half of it.
+You have completed the downward journey of the 10 levels for body movements but that is only half of it.
 Now how do you get back up again?
-To complete the sequence reverse, play back heights 10 to 1 as shown next.
+To complete the sequence reverse, play back levels 10 to 1 as shown next.

 Getting Up Again